ssarangi17/firebase-1/exercise3/README.md

    1. Add the sendEmailConfirmation function to send the email

 Steps to follow:
+1. Copy the package.json and index.js files to <your-firebase-root>/functions folder.

 1. Install dependencies locally by running: cd functions; npm install; cd -

 1. To be able to send emails with your Gmail account: enable access to Less Secure Apps and Display Unlock Captcha.